nixworks/public/news/2011/02/13/index.md

 ##### Dave Haywood
 ### [Dave Haywood, Josh Kear, Charles Kelley and Hillary Scott wins the Grammy Award for Song of the Year for the song "Need You Now" performed by Lady Antebellum. ](/news/2011/02/13/dave-haywood-josh-kear-charles-kelley-and-hillary-scott-wins-the-grammy-award-for-song-of-the-year-for-the-song-need-you-now-performed-b.md)
-_Context: Charles Kelley, Need You Now, Lady Antebellum, Hillary Scott, Josh Kear, Dave Haywood, Song of the Year_
+_Context: Song of the Year, Dave Haywood, Need You Now, Hillary Scott, Charles Kelley, Lady Antebellum, Josh Kear_

 ##### Board of directors
 ### [The board of directors of NYSE Euronext meets to discuss a proposed merger with Deutsche Borse, while New York's U.S. Senator, Chuck Schumer tells reporters that he is confident the NYSE would run the merged entity. ](/news/2011/02/13/the-board-of-directors-of-nyse-euronext-meets-to-discuss-a-proposed-merger-with-deutsche-baprse-while-new-york-s-u-s-senator-chuck-schume.md)